lob/lob-node/README.md

 ### Options
 The Lob constructor accepts an `options` object which may contain one or more of the following options:

+* `apiVersion` - Optionally set the version of the Lob API to use.
+Defaults to latest.
-* `baseURI` - Override the default host API calls are issued to.
+* `host` - Override the default host API calls are issued to.
 * `userAgent` - Override the default userAgent.
 * `headers` - Edit the headers sent in all API calls.